EMilborn/Ein-Bagel/README.txt

 Once you are in the program, controls:

 Initialization phase:
+    Creating a new jPaint
-    wasd to resize easel
+         WASD to resize easel
-    l to load from a file in the saves directory Loading screen:
+	 ENTER when done

+    Loading an old jPaint (Press L)
         Type to name file
-	Enter to select file name
+	No file extension necessary
+	ENTER when done typing

 Main screen:
-    wasdqezc to move cursor and paint if brush is down p to switch brush state (down or up) f to go into the color menu v to go into the save screen
+    WASDQEZC to move cursor and paint if brush is down

-    Color menu:
+    X to lift or place the brush
+        By default the brush is up, when it is down you can paint with the current color

+    R to go into the color menu
-        0-7 to select a color
+        0-7 to select a color for painting
-    Save screen:
+	Will close when done

+    V to go into the save screen
       	Type to name file
 	Enter to select file name

+    F to fill
+      	Turns all connected tiles of the same color (as the one under the cursor) to the brush color

+    B to change the size and shape of your brush
+        0-9 to change the radius of the brush
+	C to use a circle brush
+	S to use a square brush